 I know it is not the most interesting campaign in the world, but access to better facilities would make such a massive difference to thousands of families likes ours.
 These little things are often the tipping point in a life that is littered with a multitude of other battles.

-Alas we don’t have Millie and Jamie Dornan or his dad Professor Jim ‘the sort’ or even Colin Farrell, but we do have you and you can help.
+Alas, we don’t have Millie and Jamie Dornan or his dad Professor Jim ‘the sort’ or even Colin Farrell, but we do have you and you can help.

-Can you please do me the biggest favor and sign the petition and share the post (or one of the more sensible posts under the hashtag we are using today #phantomloos) so that you can get your mates to sign the petition too.
+Can you please do me the biggest favour and sign the petition and share the post (or one of the more sensible posts under the hashtag we are using today #phantomloos) so that you can get your mates to sign the petition too.